 Car insurance for pickup truck by make and model

-When purchasing a pickup truck, many drivers may not realize the impact the make and model has on car insurance rates.
+When purchasing a pickup truck, many drivers may not realize the impact the make and model have on car insurance rates.
 Generally speaking, pickup trucks that largely depend on domestic manufacturing and parts tend to cost less to insure compared to other models.
-While the impact to the cost of minimum coverage is not as noticeable, the cost difference between models for full coverage is more apparent.
+Trucks with strong safety ratings and low theft rates also typically cost less to insure.

 Best car insurance for pickup trucks

-- USAA: USAA is a great option, but it is limited to those who meet the eligibility requirements.
-For current or former members of the military and their eligible immediate family members, USAA offers reliable coverage and a long list of discounts for further savings.
+- USAA: USAA offers low rates and excellent customer satisfaction ratings, but it is limited to those who meet the eligibility requirements.
+For current or former members of the military and their eligible immediate family members, USAA offers a standard assortment of coverage options and a long list of discounts for further savings.
 You might earn a discount for garaging your vehicle on base, being a good student or taking a defensive driving course.

 Cheapest car insurance companies for pickup trucks